Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Your knowledge of wooden objects gives you some added insight when you examine trees.

 **Repair**
-As part of a short rest, you can repair a single damaged wooden object.
+As part of a Short Rest, you can repair a single damaged wooden object.

 **Craft Arrows**
-As part of a short rest, you can craft up to five arrows.
-As part of a long rest, you can craft up to twenty.
+As part of a Short Rest, you can craft up to five arrows.
+As part of a Long Rest, you can craft up to twenty.
 You must have enough wood on hand to produce them.

 | **ACTIVITY** | **DC** |
 | --- | :-: |